Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Results and discussion

+is derived using the scattering operator Eq.~\eqref{eq:2ucl4s}.
 The third term is the cross-term contribution from the previous two.
-This is based on the form of the scatterring operator given in Eq.~\eqref{eq:4s}.
-The derivation of the RIXS intensity formulae is outlined in Appendix.~\ref{app:ri}.
+This is based on the form of the scattering operator given in Eq.~\eqref{eq:4s}.
+The derivation of the RIXS intensity formula is outlined in Appendix.~\ref{app:ri}.
 Finally, the total two-magnon RIXS intensity up to $\mathcal{O}(\text{UCL}[2])$ is given by

 Since the first term in $I^{(2,S^2,0)}_{\mathrm{2m}}(\qq,\omega)$ is proportional to $\mathcal{O}(\text{UCL}[1])$, which has been presented in Fig.~\ref{fig:fig5}, we show the remaining contributions of two-magnon RIXS intensity up to $\mathcal{O}(\text{UCL}[2])$ in Fig.~\ref{fig:fig6}.
 Figs.~\ref{fig:fig6}(a) and \ref{fig:fig6}(b) show the contribution of the $I^{(2_{jl},S^2,0)}_{\mathrm{2m}}(\qq,\omega)$ term [Eq.~\eqref{eq:i22m}].
-We observe a substantial large intensity at the $\mathrm{\Gamma}$ point which arises from spin correlation between nearest neighbors $\bs_j\cdot \bs_l$.
+We observe a substantial large intensity at the $\mathrm{\Gamma}$ point which arises from spin correlation between nearest neighbors $\bs_j\cdot \bs_l$ (since this term does not commute with the Hamiltonian at $\qq=0$)~\cite{PhysRevB.77.134428,pal2023theoretical}.
 For the model with only $J_1$, see Fig.~\ref{fig:fig6}(a), there are two spectrum branches in which the low-energy branch outlines the single-magnon dispersion and vanishes at $\qq=\mathrm{X}$.
 Inclusion of finite $(J_2,J_3,J_c)$ introduces a downshift in energy which leads to the disappearance of the low-energy branch as seen in Fig.~\ref{fig:fig6}(b).
 Additionally, Figs.~\ref{fig:fig6}(c) and \ref{fig:fig6}(d) display the contribution of the cross term $I^{([2_{ij},2_{jl}],S^2,0)}_{\mathrm{2m}}(\qq,\omega)$ [Eq.~\eqref{eq:i122m}].
 For this term (which is a part of the total spectrum), a minor negative intensity contribution is obtained near the $\mathrm{\Gamma}$ point (see Eq.~\ref{eq:i122m}).
 The positive parts reproduce most of the high-energy features of the two-magnon spectrum within $\mathcal{O}(\text{UCL}[1])$ (see Figs.~\ref{fig:fig5}(c) and (d)).
 The inclusion of finite $(J_2,J_3,J_c)$ also leads to a downshift of energy and the disappearance of the low-energy branch, see Fig.~\ref{fig:fig6}(d).

 In Figs.~\ref{fig:fig6}(e)-\ref{fig:fig6}(f) we give the \emph{total} RIXS spectra $I^{\text{tot}}_{\mathrm{2m}}(\qq,\omega)$ [Eq.~\eqref{eq:itot2m}] up to $\mathcal{O}(\text{UCL}[2])$ which is overall positive.
 In the total spectrum, the nonzero intensity near the $\Gamma$ point is contributed by the $I^{(2_{jl},S^2,0)}_{\mathrm{2m}}(\qq,\omega)$ term, while the discontinuous spectrum arising in the $\Gamma-\mathrm{M}$ momentum path is due to the negative intensity contribution from the $I^{([2_{ij},2_{jl}],S^2,0)}_{\mathrm{2m}}(\qq,\omega)$ term.
 In Figs.~\ref{fig:fig6}(g)-\ref{fig:fig6}(h) we plot the total two-magnon spectral weight $W^{\text{tot}}_{\mathrm{2m}}(\qq)$ up to $\mathcal{O}(\text{UCL}[2])$ using Eq.~\eqref{eq:weight}.
 The $I^{\text{tot}}_{\mathrm{2m}}(\qq,\omega)$ response has a dominant intensity at the $\qq=\Gamma$ point, including peaks with $\omega\sim 0$.
 At the $\qq=\mathrm{X}$ point, the spectral weight becomes zero since there is a zero two-magnon intensity.